Sunak transgender jibe ‘totally legitimate’, says No10 amid backlash

 The mother of murdered transgender teenager Brianna Ghey was watching from the gallery when the Prime Minister made the remarks.

-Rishi Sunak has refused to apologise for making a transgender joke in the Commons in front of the mother of murdered teenager Brianna Ghey, as Number 10 called the jibe at Labour “totally legitimate”.
+Rishi Sunak has refused to apologise for making a transgender joke in the Commons while the mother of murdered teenager Brianna Ghey visited Parliament, as Number 10 called the jibe at Labour “totally legitimate”.

 The Prime Minister accused Sir Keir Starmer of having difficulty in “defining a woman” during an attack on Labour party U-turns, while Brianna’s mother watched from the Commons gallery.